timabell/timwise.co.uk/_posts/2020-09-15-effective-gtd-with-trello.md

 ## Get started with a template GTD+Trello board

-You can easily create your own GTD Trello board from this template I've created for you.
+You can easily [create your own GTD Trello board from this template](https://trello.com/b/4L9ezgRP/gtd-template) that I've created for you.

 The template contains: